Kinugasa & Omuro 衣笠・御室

 - The "weeping sakura" cherry tree blooming above the Ryoanji temple garden in spring

 - The mini 88-temple pilgrimage behind Ninnaji Temple

-The Sato cherry trees in Ninnaji Temple bloom later than other varieties
+The cherry trees at Ninnaji Temple bloom later than other varieties

 Ninnaji Temple priests spread their knowledge and techniques on garden construction throughout Japan

 How to Get There

 The best way to reach these districts is by bus or taxi.

 The easiest place to start is at Kinkakuji Temple, which you can get to on a 205 bus from Kyoto Station .
 Alternatively, take a 204 or 205 bus from Kita-Oji subway station, on the Karasuma Line.